Darolutamide (Nubeqa), a New Second-Generation Nonsteroidal Antiandrogen, Has Been Approved for Medical Use

-Darolutamide (brand name Nubeqa), a new second-generation nonsteroidal antiandrogen, was just approved for medical use by the FDA in the United States.
-It was specifically approved for the treatment of prostate cancer in men, similarly to bicalutamide.
+Darolutamide (brand name Nubeqa), a new second-generation nonsteroidal antiandrogen, was just approved for medical use by the Food and Drug Administration (FDA) in the United States.
+It was specifically approved for the treatment of prostate cancer in men, similarly to the first-generation nonsteroidal antiandrogen bicalutamide.
 This is the first global approval of darolutamide as a medication.

-You can read more about darolutamide at the following links:
+More can be read about darolutamide at the following links:

 - Wikipedia article: https://en.wikipedia.org/wiki/Darolutamide

 Darolutamide is a second-generation nonsteroidal antiandrogen and hence is a highly efficacious and selective antagonist of the androgen receptor, the main biological target of androgens like testosterone and dihydrotestosterone (DHT) in the body.
 Darolutamide and other second-generation nonsteroidal antiandrogens like enzalutamide and apalutamide are notable in that they have much higher affinity for the androgen receptor and greater antiandrogenic efficacy than first-generation nonsteroidal antiandrogens like bicalutamide, flutamide, and nilutamide.
 The affinities of these antiandrogens for the androgen receptor are about 5- to 10-fold higher than that of bicalutamide.
 Although clinical potency is more complex than just affinity, the second-generation nonsteroidal antiandrogens indeed seem to be considerably more capable as antiandrogens than bicalutamide and the other first-generation nonsteroidal antiandrogens.
 Shortly following its introduction in 2012, enzalutamide was amusingly referred to as the “emperor of all antiandrogens” in the title of one review publication (Antonarakis, 2013).